Jerome J. Hastrich

 Jerome Joseph Hastrich (November 13, 1914 – May 12, 1995) was an American prelate of the Roman Catholic Church.
-He served as the second bishop of the Diocese of Gallup in New Mexico from 1969 to 1990.
+He served as the second bishop of the Diocese of Gallup in New Mexico and Arizona from 1969 to 1990.
 He previously served as an auxiliary bishop of the Diocese of Madison in Wisconsin from 1963 to 1969.

 Biography

 Early life

 Jerome Hastrich was born on November 13, 1914, in Milwaukee, Wisconsin.
-He was ordained to the priesthood on February 9, 1941, for the Archdiocese of Milwaukee.
-On December 22, 1945, Hastrich was incardinated into the newly created Diocese of Madison.
+He was ordained to the priesthood at St. Francis Seminary in St. Francis, Wisconsin, by Bishop William Richard Griffin on February 9, 1941, for the Archdiocese of Milwaukee.On December 22, 1945, Hastrich was incardinated into the newly created Diocese of Madison.

 Auxiliary Bishop of Madison

-On July 25, 1963, Pope Paul VI appointed Hastrich as an auxiliary bishop of the Diocese of Madison and titular bishop of Gurza.
-He was consecrated bishop on September 3, 1963.
+On July 25, 1963, Pope Paul VI appointed Hastrich as an auxiliary bishop of Madison and titular bishop of Gurza.
+He was consecrated bishop at Saint Raphael's Cathedral in Madison, Wisconsin, by Bishop William Patrick O’Connor on September 3, 1963.